rohantilva/Google-Like-Question-Answering-System/answer-triggering.md

 ## Answer Triggering

-Following the terminology of the (WikiQA article)[https://aclweb.org/anthology/D15-1237], you will report your answering triggering score for values of 1, 10, 100, and 1000.
+Following the terminology of the [WikiQA article](https://aclweb.org/anthology/D15-1237), you will report your answering triggering score for values of 1, 10, 100, and 1000.
 This
 means: given a query and a ranked list of items, you have a binary classification decision to make for the first 1, then 10, then 100,